• Home

 1987

-Tour & Andersson introduces Micro 7, an IBM PC based system with a modern user interface using menus and mouse operation and a Individual Room Control concept with application specific controllers with communication.
+Tour & Andersson introduces Micro 7, an IBM PC based system with a modern user interface using menus and mouse operation and an Individual

 1984

-Tour & Andersson introduces System 7 MINI, MIDI and MAXI, a system on a modern mini computer architecture to suit different customer needs.
+Tour & Andersson introduces System 7 MINI, MIDI, and MAXI, a system on a modern, mini-computer architecture to suit different customer needs.

 1981